XLSForm/xlsform.github.io/xlsform-standard.md

 Adding a hint in a different language in a hint, or adding specific media files for a given language is also possible; you simply use the ::language construct.
 See the [xlsform standard document](https://docs.google.com/spreadsheet/ccc?key=0AjZ4hMHTat-YdFZSY3BOZWtGeTdxWGQ1clZoVEZkamc&usp=sharing) to see exactly what kinds of column headers can accept a language modification.

 ### Formulas
 Formulas are used in the constraint, relevant and calculate columns.
 Formulas are composed of functions and operators (+,*,div,etc) that are for the most part derived from the XPath specification.
-The formula evaluation functionality in ODK is provided by Javarosa.
-[Documentation of the functions supported by Javarosa is available here.](https://bitbucket.org/javarosa/javarosa/wiki/xform-jr-compat#!paths-and-expressions).
 [The XPath operators are documented here](http://www.w3schools.com/xpath/xpath_operators.asp).

-<h3 id="calculations">Calculations</h3>
+### Calculations
 Your survey client can perform calculations using the values of preceding questions.
 In most cases this will require use of a calculate question.
 For example, in the survey below, we have calculated the tip and shown it to the surveyor.
 Our survey sheet will look like this: